SergePlaski/Course-Progress-Tracker-v1/README.md

 # Course Progress Tracker App (Vanilla JS Version)

-This is a simple app that tracks my progress in my Ract 2023 course.
+This is a simple app that tracks my progress in my Advanced Ract 2023 course.
 It is built using Vanilla JS and Chart.JS library as my main goal was to brush up and practice the following topics:

 - Array methods
 - String operations